Mathics3/mathics-omnibus/README.rst

 But what if you want both command-line interface, Web interface, all of the Pymathics libraries and whatever else there is to offer?

 That's what this repository is about.
-Here we have a PyPI installable package that pull in the various components and offer commands
+Here we have a PyPI installable package that pull in the various components and offer commands:

-* ``mathicsscript`` to run the command-line interface
+* ``mathicsscript`` to run the command-line interface,
-* ``mathicsserver`` to run the Django-Web server
+* ``mathicsserver`` to run the Django-Web server,
-* ``dmathicsscript`` and ``dmathicsserver`` which run the docker version of these.
+* ``dmathicsscript`` and ``dmathicsserver`` which runs the docker version of these,
+* ``dmathicssdoc`` which runs a PDF viewer, `evince <https://wiki.gnome.org/Apps/Evince>`_, which can view the generated reference manual in PDF.
+* ``dmathicssdoc`` which copies the the generated reference PDF manual out of the container and into the host filesystem.

-This repository also contains the dockerfiile to create the `mathicsorg/mathics docker images <https://hub.docker.com/repository/docker/mathicsorg/mathics>`_.
+This repository also contains the Dockerfiles used to create the `mathicsorg/mathics docker images <https://hub.docker.com/repository/docker/mathicsorg/mathics>`_.

 That image is a combination of: